Course Objectives This course aims to describe and explain -

 Final exam (credit students only)

 Contact Hours and Schedule

-Lectures will be held in an intensive 10-day period at the Biogeoscience Institute, Barrier Lake Field Station, Kananaskis Valley, Alberta starting March 1, 2014.
+Lectures will be held in an intensive 10-day period at the Biogeoscience Institute, Barrier Lake Field Station, Kananaskis Valley, Alberta starting January 10th, 2015.
 Dr Pomeroy will be available on site during the whole period and by e-mail afterwards: individual instructors will be available for portions of the course, corresponding to their lecture day and the next day.
-The final examination (2 hour) will be given on the last day of the course.
-Exercises and literature review are due 4 weeks after completion of the course.
+The final examination (two hours) will be given on the last day of the course.
+Exercises and literature review are due four weeks after completion of the course.

 Marking and Evaluation

 Students taking the course for credit will be evaluated with a final exam (20%), a literature review on a hydrological process selected in consultation with Dr Pomeroy (30%), and five quantitative exercises (10% each for 50%).
 These will include;

 Audit students are only required to complete the five quantitative exercises.

 All students are required to enroll in Geography 827 at the University of Saskatchewan in either an audit or credit capacity.
 Please note that you will have the option to switch from one to the other until 26th March 2015.